 About

-After law school, I practiced as a commercial litigation and international arbitration attorney in New York City and London and clerked at the Court of Appeal for British Columbia.
+After law school, I was a commercial litigation and international arbitration attorney in New York Cityfirst at Shearman & Sterling LLP, and then at litigation boutique Holwell, Shuster & Goldberg LLPand clerked at the Court of Appeal for British Columbia.
 I was called to the Bar of New York in 2022.
-I have also served as Adjunct Professor at Osgoode Hall Law School and the Lincoln Alexander School of Law at Toronto Metropolitan University.
+I have also served as Adjunct Professor at Osgoode Hall Law School, the Lincoln Alexander School of Law at Toronto Metropolitan University, and the University of Toronto Department of Philosophy.